 Serious injuries can have a catastrophic effect on the injured person and their family.
 The injuries can be life threatening and in many cases will result in a permanent change to someone’s quality of life.
 Many people who sustain serious injuries in a motor vehicle accident face a future where they require medical care and 24 hour support for ordinary activities of daily living, at least while their injuries mend.
 This places a great deal of burden upon them and their family and can cause a great deal of distress.

 There are many different types of serious injuries, some of which are listed below, and the injury professionals at Murphy & Pressentin have represented people with every described injury, in addition to numerous other unnamed injuries.
 All of these injuries have serious consequences for the injured person and may result in a completely altered way of life.
-The affected person and their family members may have to adjust to a new way of living which is both difficult and distressing for all concerned.

 Impacts of a Serious Injury.
 Victims and their families often have to learn to cope with life changes and the realization that their loved one has a new set of challenges to face.
 On a practical level, this may include having to change jobs or giving up work altogether, which places a huge financial strain on the family.